+Subject Code BME32157

+Subject Title Upper Limb Orthotics

+Credit Value 4

+Level 3

+Pre-requisite / Co-requisite Pre-requisites ABCT2334 Human Pathophysiology; and BME21301 / IC2135 Material Processing and Technical Communication; and BME21149 Biomaterials Science and Engineering Co-requisite

+BME31125 Biomechanics

-Subject Code BME32136 Subject Title Upper Limb Orthotics Credit Value 3 Level 3 Prerequisite and Co- Requisite Prerequisites ABCT2331 Human Biology for Biomedical Engineering I; and ABCT2332 Human Biology for Biomedical Engineering II; and BME21119 Fundamentals of Biomechanics Co-Requisite BME31125 Biomechanics Objectives This subject provides students with the principles and practical laboratory experiences in the prescription, design, fabrication, fitting, and evaluation of upper limb orthotic devices.
-The subject progressively integrates the health and engineering studies which the students have taken as part of their earlier academic studies, and which form the basis for the derivation of the scientific principles used in the practice of upper limb orthotics.
-Intended Learning Outcomes Upon completion of the subject, students will be able to carry out the following procedures, in a safe manner, according to the patients' conditions. a.
-To assess the patients b.
-To prescribe orthotic interventions c.
-To take measurement on the patients d.
-To design appropriate orthotic devices e.
-To perform the technical process f.
-To fit the orthoses g.
-To evaluate the interventions h.
-To communicate with the patients effectively Contribution to Programme Outcomes (Refer to Part I Section 10) Programme Outcome 1: Demonstrate an ability to apply knowledge of mathematics, science, and engineering appropriate to the Biomedical Engineering (BME) discipline.
+Objectives This subject provides students with the principles and practical laboratory experiences in the prescription, design, fabrication, fitting, and evaluation of upper limb orthotic devices.
+The subject progressively integrates the health and engineering studies which the students have taken as part of their earlier academic studies, and which form the basis for the derivation of the scientific principles used in the clinical practice of upper limb orthotics.

+Intended Learning Upon completion of the subject, students will be able to carry out the following procedures, in a safe manner, according to the patients' conditions.

+Outcomes a.
+To assess the patients

+b.
+To prescribe orthotic interventions

+c.
+To take measurement on the patients

+d.
+To design appropriate orthotic devices

+e.
+To perform the technical process

+f.
+To fit the orthoses

+g.
+To evaluate the interventions

+h.
+To communicate with the patients effectively

+Contribution to Programme Outcomes (Refer to Part I Section 10) Programme Outcome 1: Demonstrate an ability to apply knowledge of mathematics, science, and engineering appropriate to the Biomedical Engineering (BME) discipline.
 (Teach, Practice and Measure) Programme Outcome 3: Demonstrate an ability to design a system, component, or process relevant to BME to meet desired needs within realistic constraints, such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
 (Teach and Practice)

 - Programme Outcome 4: Demonstrate an ability to identify, formulate, and solve BME problems.
-(Teach, Practice and Measure) - Programme Outcome 9: Demonstrate an ability to function in multidisciplinary teams.
+(Teach, Practice and Measure) - Programme Outcome 9: Demonstrate an ability to function in multi-disciplinary teams.
 (Teach, Practice and Measure) - Programme Outcome 10: Demonstrate an understanding of professional and ethical responsibility.
 (Teach, Practice and Measure)